xapian/xapian/xapian-core/docs/replication.rst

 doesn't re-read the stub database file in this situation, so ends up attempting to read the old database which has been deleted.

-We intend to fix this issue in the Glass backend (currently under development by eliminating this hidden use of a stub database file).
+We intend to fix this issue in a future backend.

 Alternative approaches
 ======================